microsoft/FluidFramework/shared-tree.api.md

     readonly changes: readonly Change[];
 }

+// Warning: (ae-internal-missing-underscore) The name "EditChunkOrHandle" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal
+export type EditChunkOrHandle = EditHandle | EditWithoutId[];

 // @public
 export type EditCommittedHandler = (id: EditId) => void;

+// Warning: (ae-internal-missing-underscore) The name "EditHandle" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal
+export interface EditHandle {
+    // (undocumented)
+    get: () => Promise<ArrayBufferLike>;
+}

 // @public
 export type EditId = UuidString & {